By Madeline Klein on December 13, 2021 in Life Hacks

 2. Check your battery

-Car batteries can do funny things in the cold weather.
+Car batteries can do funny things in cold weather.
 Your car typically requires more energy to start in the cold, so you’ll want to be sure your battery is in good shape before the season begins.
 You can run a battery test to see if it is running on full power, or if it will need to be replaced soon.
 And if you aren’t feeling your own battery-testing abilities, you can always stop by your mechanic and ask them to check it out for you.
+While you're at it, this would be a great time to have your transmission looked over as well.

 3. Look at your windshield wipers